ebbertd/existR/README.md

 [![Travis build status](https://travis-ci.org/ebbertd/existR.svg?branch=master)](https://travis-ci.org/ebbertd/existR)
 <!-- badges: end -->

-The goal of existR is to provice an R package that can be used to read and write data from and to Exist.io.
+The goal of existR is to provide an R package that can be used to read and write data from and to Exist.io.
 This package is a work in progress.

 ## Installation